 - Showing proper diagnostics while developing, and how to configure it in production

 On the web the URL decides what the server will do.
 In ASP.NET Core you will find the End-point Routing Middleware.

-A solid understanding of this middleware is required to build with ASP.NET Core.
+A solid understanding of this middleware is required to build applications with ASP.NET Core.